 7. Call mom or send a message

 We already talked about setting up an alert for yourself to make that phone call, but when it comes time, you can actually use your assistant to call mom or send her a message.
 Alexa and Google Assistant both allow you to make phone calls.
-If you have an Echo Show, you can even video chat with your mother, provided she has a suitable device to connect with as well.
+If you have, you can even video chat with your mother, provided she has a suitable device to connect with as well.
 How awesome is that?

 8. Give the gift that keeps on giving – a voice assistant of her own